Last updated: August 9, 2023

 Students demonstrate that they can analyze and make meaning from the texts by answering selected-response questions.
 An Essential Question, related to another key issue, provides a framework within which students apply their literacy skills.
 This key issue is different from the key issue in Part A. At the end of the select-response questions in Part B, students choose one of two writing prompts that stem from this Essential Question.
 Students communicate their personal interpretation and insights in an extended written response.

 Questions allow students to reflect on their experience with the assessment.
 This component is not marked, but highly encouraged.

 The following video series will help students understand the structure of the assessment and the types of responses expected.
 The videos are intended to be watched before completing the assessment.

 Sample Grade 12 Literacy Assessment

 The best way to learn more about the Grade 12 Literacy Assessment is to work through the online and printable sample(s) and review the supporting materials below.
 These documents, and the texts, may be used for formative activities in classrooms.

-- Compilation document of all constructed-response supporting materials:
+- Compilation documents of all Written Response supporting materials:

 - Separate documents of all constructed-response supporting materials: